ILIAS-eLearning/ILIAS/src/UI/README.md

 offers a `withAdditionalContext` method for that purpose, which can be used to alter the selection of the renderer for your component.
 Before using it, consider if you really require a different look in a different context and, if that is indeed the case, whether you could achieve the same effect by using CSS.
+The class [FSLoader](src/UI/Implementation/Render/FSLoader.php) contains directions how to introduce new renderers for different contexts in your component.

 ### I don't understand that stuff, is there anyone who can explain it to me?